exonum/exonum-doc/src/home/design-overview.md

 - [Modularity and services](#modularity-and-services) introduces services
   and explains what they are used for.

-This page describes the operation of these components and how they can be used in the development on top of Exonum.
+Every section uncovers the operation of component and how it can be used in the development on top of Exonum.

 ## Transaction processing